Schdomba/AudioPlugins/README.md

 # AudioPlugins
-Selfmade Audio Plugins using C++ and JUICE Framework
+Selfmade Audio Plugins using C++ and JUCE Framework